hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Front Door Rule.
 Possible values must be between 1 and 260 characters in length, begin with a letter and may contain only letters and numbers.
-Changing this forces a new Frontdoor Rule to be created.
+Changing this forces a new Front Door Rule to be created.

 * `cdn_frontdoor_rule_set_id` - (Required) The resource ID of the Front Door Rule Set for this Front Door Rule.
 Changing this forces a new Front Door Rule to be created.